-Although basil is most often associated with the Mediterranean or Italy, the herb actually originated in Asia — Thailand, Vietnam and parts of India — where it is often grown as a perennial.
-Because of this broad connection, basil can be found in almost every cuisine on the planet.
+Although basil is most often associated with the Mediterranean or Italy, the herb actually originated in Asia– Thailand, Vietnam, and parts of India– where it is often grown as a perennial.
+It is because of this broad connection that basil can be found in almost every cuisine on the planet.

 Blooms on Basil